rohithreddy1095/flappy-fish/EXPLAIN.md

 ## Conclusion

-Flappy Fish demonstrates the use of React hooks and CSS to create an interactive game.
-While it doesn't use Canvas or separate components as initially described, it showcases how a simple game can be built entirely within a single React component.
+Flappy Fish demonstrates the use of React hooks and a separate game engine class to create an interactive game.
+This architecture separates concerns, with the App component handling rendering and input, while the GameEngine manages the game logic and state.